isaquelimaof/Project-Page-Instagram-login/README.md

 ##  -- Replicando a pagina de login do instagram --

-### Foi feito a replica da pagina de logi do instagram utilizando:
+### Foi feito a replica da pagina de login do instagram utilizando:

 ## - CSS
 ## - HTML-5